 Toy Poodles are usually under 28cm at the hips (about 11 inches) and come in all sorts of colors.
 Some of these little dogs are even bred to look like they are wearing a tuxedo.

-Dogs do not shed muchand are almost hypoallergenic.
-They have to be clipped and bathed of course, and since most owners do not want all the hassles they are given a “pet clip”.
+These dogs do not shed much and are almost hypoallergenic.
+They have to be clipped and bathed of course, and since most owners do not want all the hassles, they are given a “pet clip”.
 All they need after a clip is a quick daily brushing with a wire slicker.

 Some Toy Poodles are prone to kidney diseases or heart diseases, and others have problems with their eyes, like cataracts and retinal problems.
 Older dogs have to be fed carefully since they are likely to become obese.